 As upperclassmen at Harvard and McGill, we have witnessed peers feeling trapped between taking a strident side on nuanced conflicts or staying silent and withdrawing from conversations altogether.

-A recent event, Charlie Kirk's assassination, has further intensified the polarizing atmosphere, with some seeing it as proof that civil discourse and free speech are impossible to achieve.
+The recent assassination of Charlie Kirk has further intensified the polarizing atmosphere, with some seeing his death as proof that civil discourse and free speech are impossible to achieve.

 Dialogue isn't enough to fix what ails campuses.
 Jewish students like us need more.